-- This test to be carried out in accordance with AASHTO T 165-82. - After the Job Mix Formula has been established and approved, all subsequent mixes shall conform to it within the allowable tolerances.
+^{} This test to be carried out in accordance with AASHTO T 165-82.

 14.4.4 Equipment

 Plant and equipment for mixing, hauling, placing and compacting bituminous binder course and wearing course materials, shall conform to the relevant requirements of section "Bituminous Course".